 The Program Manager (PM) is an official of a program office who has been delegated responsibility for implementation and administration of a specific program which may include one or more projects.
-This may include oversight of the development of program regulations and/or program announcements, supervision of the evaluation of applications/plans, and development of recommendations for ranking and selection.
+This may include oversight of the development of program regulations and/or NOFOs/program announcements, supervision of the evaluation of applications/plans, and development of recommendations for ranking and selection.

-The PM must establish, maintain, and use the appropriate Assistance Listing Number for its program funding opportunity announcements and awards.
+The PM must establish, maintain, and ensure the appropriate Assistance Listing Number for its program is used in all their notice of funding opportunities/program announcements and resulting financial assistance awards.

-1.2.5 Technical Project Officer
+1.2.5 Technical Project Officer (TPO)